turingschool/career-development-curriculum/module_one/intro_strengthsfinder_session.md

 * You Do: Individual Reflections (18 mins)
 * Closing: Recap use of StrengthsFinder and option for coaching (2 mins)

+### Overview of Professional Development at Turing
+Turing’s **mission** is to unlock human potential by training a diverse, inclusive student body to succeed in high-fulfillment technical careers.

+Turing’s career development curriculum is created directly out of this mission with a focus on **unlocking students’ potential** in modules one and two through cultivating self-awareness and empathy.
+In modules three and four, curriculum focuses on providing strategies to empower students to **succeed in high-fulfillment technical careers** by creating connections within the technology industry, building competencies for industry leadership, and securing a fulfilling career -- and not just another job.

+The touchstones of this curriculum include these mindsets:

+* **Agency:** Taking initiative and ownership over your learning and work
+* **Empathy:** Understanding and sharing others' emotions in order to relate to them
+* **Engagement:** Active participation in community
+* **Grit:** A combination of perseverance and passion
+* **Growth:** A belief that your abilities can be developed through dedication, hard work, and resiliency

+From this, we aim for students to develop a self-awareness that allows them to speak to their strengths and build connections with developers and others in this industry.
+StrengthsFinder is a tool that will help you get started!

+Today's session focuses on building awareness of your own strengths as well as the strengths of those in your cohort.

 ### Objectives
 * Understand what constitutes a strength
 * Understand how to develop a strength